 With former United States Attorney General Eric Holder as the keynote speaker at the symposium's luncheon, and featuring an array of nationally recognized panelists, this symposium will focus on the legal accomplishments, challenges, hurdles and opportunities related to aspects of Dr. King's legacy, including housing, education, voting rights, equal employment opportunity and the criminal justice system.

 Featured panelists include Mark Osler, Toussaint Losier, Roy Austin, Tracey Maclin, Dayna Matthew, Debo Adegbile, Rick Hasen, Pamala Karlan, Sherrilyn Ifill, Dorothy Brown, Tomiko Brown-Nagin, Dorothy Roberts, Claude Steele, Beverly Tatum, Charles McKinney, and Cornell Brooks.

-All panel discussions at the Symposium will be held at the School of Law at 1 North Front Street; the luncheon and keynote speech by Mr. Holder will be at the Peabody Hotel in downtown Memphis.
-The panel discussions at the law school are free to attend (including CLE).
-The keynote luncheon at the Peabody is $75 per person.
+Panel discussions at the Symposium will be held at the Peabody Hotel in the Continental Ballroom; the luncheon and keynote speech by Mr. Holder will be at the Peabody Hotel Grand Ballroom.